An Open Letter to the Architects of Illusion

 If the count is low, you’re not leading.
 You’re performing.

-Implement a rotating spotlight in your content calendar.
-Once a month minimum, the person who built the thing presents the thing.
-Not “here’s my brilliant team” — that’s still you-centered.
-Actually, hand over the mic.
-Let them own the explanation, the wins, and yes, the lessons from what didn’t work.
+Actually hand over the mic.
+Let them own the explanation, the wins, and the lessons from what didn’t work.

-The Framework Integrity Test:
+3. The Framework Integrity Test

 The Annual Strategy Transparency Report: